Sidecar Health

-Sidecar Health is an American health insurance company headquartered in El Segundo, California.
-The company offers major medical plans for midsize and large companies based in Ohio, Georgia and Florida with members across 44 states.
+Sidecar Health, Inc. doing business as Sidecar Health, is an American health insurance company headquartered in El Segundo, California.
+The company offers medical plans for midsize and large companies based in multiple states.

 History

 Sidecar Health was founded in El Segundo, California in 2018 by Patrick Quigley and Veronica Osetinsky.
 The pair were previously executives at Katch (formerly Vantage Media), an online advertising technology company and customer acquisition marketplace for insurers.

 The company launched its first insurance product in 2019 in Texas, as the state's large uninsured population offered a sizable potential customer base.
 By the end of the year, Sidecar Health had expanded to Alabama, Arkansas, Florida, Georgia, Kentucky, and North Carolina.

 Sidecar Health initially raised $18 million in funding through venture capital firms GreatPoint Ventures and Morpheus Ventures.
 In July 2020, it raised $20 million in a new round of funding that included Comcast Ventures, Kauffman Fellows, and 23andMe CEO Anne Wojcicki.
-It closed its Series C funding round in January 2021, led by Drive Capital, at $125 million—bringing it to a $1 billion valuation, often referred to as unicorn status.
-Funding supported staffing and further expansion, along with investment in new insurance products.
-In 2024,Sidecar Health raised $165 million in a Series D fundraise led by Koch Disruptive Technologies.
-Other investors included Cathay Innovation, GreatPoint Ventures, Morpheus, Drive Capital, Duke University, BOND, and Menlo Ventures.
+It closed its Series C funding round in January 2021, led by Drive Capital, at $125 million, which brought it to a $1 billion valuation, often referred to as unicorn status.
+In 2024, Sidecar Health raised $165 million in a Series D round led by Koch Disruptive Technologies, which also included Cathay Innovation, GreatPoint Ventures, Morpheus, Drive Capital, Duke University, BOND, and Menlo Ventures.

-The company no longer sells fixed indemnity or "excepted benefit" insurance plans.
-As of 2024, the company evolved to exclusively offer fully Affordable Care Act (ACA)-compliant, large group comprehensive major medical health plans — available as both fully-insured and self-funded solutions — for employers with 51 or more employees.
+Starting in 2025, the company will stop selling fixed indemnity or "excepted benefit" insurance plans.
+As of 2024, the company began to only offer fully Affordable Care Act (ACA)-compliant, large group comprehensive major medical health plans, available as both fully-insured and self-funded solutions, for employers with 51 or more employees.

+In June 2025, Sidecar Health announced a partnership with Kettering Health, a faith-based health network serving Ohio, in which policyholders could receive access to Kettering's medical centers and outpatient facilities in the state.
+In September 2025, the company partnered with "value-based" health network Carrum Health to expand specialty care services for its members, including providers for surgical, cancer and substance use treatments.
+In November 2025, Sidecar Health partnered with Rula, a U.S. behavioral healthcare provider group that offers virtual therapist and psychiatrist services.